La Lupe: Early life and first recordings

-Exile and success
+Exile to New York

-In 1962 she was exiled to México.
+In January 1962, she left Cuba alongside her representative and alleged boyfriend, Pedro Pacheco to fulfill a contract in Mexico.
 She approached Celia Cruz and asked for her support to get work, and in turn, Celia recommended her to Mongo Santamaría in New York.
-In New York City, Lupe performed at a cabaret named La Berraca and started a new career, making more than 10 records in five years.
-She married a second time, to salsa musician Willie García, with whom she had a son.
-That marriage also ended in divorce.
+Lupe would later travel to Miami working in various nightclubs.
+She collected $400 and bought a used car and traveled to New York City, Lupe performed at a cabaret named La Berraca and started a new career, making more than 10 records in five years.